Zb0tDyno/BotSourceCode/README.md

 # BotSourceCode
-Source code for @ZbotDyn0's bots,
+Source code for @Apraxed's bots,

 Current bots included in this: Mobile Task Force bot